A perturbative construction of primitive forms from log Landau-Ginzburg mirrors of toric manifolds: Introduction

 As $X = X_0$ is non-compact, we start the construction by following \cite{LLS} to transform the complex $\PV_{\log}(X)$ of log polyvector fields to that $\PV_{\log, c}(X)$ with compact support via a homotopy (Section \ref{homotopy formula}).
-This allows us to define the \emph{higher residue pairing} $K_f$ on the cohomology $\mathcal{H}_f := H(\PV_{\log}(X)[[u]], \bar\pat + df \wedge + u\pat)$ using integration (Section \ref{integration}).
-Now the main advantage and novelty in choosing the central degenerate fiber $X = X_0$ as our reference fiber is that we can choose particularly simple and explicit \emph{good bases} $\{\varphi_i\}$ (Theorem \ref{good basis}).
+This allows us to define the \emph{higher residue pairing} $K_f$ on the (formally completed) \emph{Brieskorn lattice} $\mathcal{H}_f := H(\PV_{\log}(X)[[u]], \bar\pat + df \wedge + u\pat)$ using integration (Section \ref{integration}).
+Now the main advantage and novelty in choosing the central degenerate fiber $X = X_0$ as our reference fiber is that we can find particularly simple and explicit \emph{good bases} $\{\varphi_i\}$ (Theorem \ref{good basis}) via the state space isomorphism (Theorem \ref{state space isomorphism}).
 In general, the existence of good basis is a highly nontrivial problem.
-This greatly simplifies the whole construction of the logarithmic Frobenius structure and makes it much more explicit.
+This greatly simplifies the construction of the logarithmic Frobenius structure.

 Next we study an unfolding of the log LG model $(X,f)$, which consists of two directions -- one corresponds to the \emph{smoothing} of the singular Calabi-Yau variety $X$ while the other corresponds to \emph{unfolding} of the superpotential $f$.
 We take a \emph{universal unfolding} $(\mathscr{X}, F)$ of $(X, f)$ (Section \ref{unfolding}).
 Applying a slight generalization of the theory of regularized integrals due to Li-Zhou \cite{LZ} (which is needed because we will encounter integrands which have arbitrary orders of poles; see Appendix \ref{Section of regularized integral}), we can extend the higher residue pairing $K_f$ to $K_F$ and prove that it is compatible with the extended Gauss-Manin connection $\nabla$ (Section \ref{subsec:GM_connection_and_higher_residue}).
 This gives the main result in Section \ref{subsec:GM_connection_and_higher_residue}, namely, the triple $(\mathcal{H}_F, \nabla, \KK_F)$ forms a \emph{log semi-infinite variation of Hodge structure} (abbrev. \emph{$\frac{\infty}{2}$-LVHS}); see Theorem \ref{properties of HRP}.